psychemedia/storytelling-notes/godmother-death.md

 He always remembered Death's warning not to treat a sick man if she stood at his head.
 Once, however, he disobeyed.
 He was called to prescribe to a duke of enormous wealth.
 When he entered the room he saw Death standing at the duke's head.

-"Can you cure him? " they asked Martin.
+"Can you cure him?" they asked Martin.

-"I can't promise," Martin said, " but I'll do what I can."
+"I can't promise," Martin said, "but I'll do what I can."

 He had the servants turn the duke's bed around until the foot instead of the head was in front of Death.
 The duke recovered and rewarded Martin richly.